n8doogie/ELKSTACK/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP address:
-- PRIVATE HOME SYSTEM IP ADDRESS
+- HOME SYSTEM IP ADDRESS

 Machines within the network can only be accessed by The Jump Box (through an ansible container).
 - The Jump Box VM is able to access the ELK VM VIA ssh'ing in through an ansible container.